Students enrolled at the SDUHSD high school campuses may submit registration and payment here for the 2021 PSAT/NMSQT® exam.

 11th grade students enrolled in the five SDUHSD high schools may register for the exam.
 (Students will take the exam at their school of attendance.
 Students attending Sunset may select a campus to host them.)

-Unfortunately, given the uncertainty with the COVID-19 pandemic and changing public health orders, SDUHSD will offer the PSAT/NMSQT® only to 11th-grade students currently attending a SDUHSD school.
+Due to space constraints, SDUHSD will offer the PSAT/NMSQT® only to 11th-grade students currently attending a SDUHSD school.

 How do I prepare for the exam?